Luther Riley: Alcorn State

 On March 28, 2011, Riley was named the head coach at Alcorn State University where he amassed a 34–77 record in just under four full seasons.
 During the 2014–2015 season, Riley took a leave of absence "to evaluate some things".
 While some speculated that the leave of absence was due to a physical altercation with a player, Riley said those allegations were "completely false" and that he expected to return before the end of season.
 Riley never returned to Alcorn State and his contract expired without renewal in March 2015.

 On April 14, 2017, Riley was arrested in Madison County, Mississippi and charged with a felony to defraud and cheat a former high school basketball player that he recruited while coaching at Alcorn State.
 According to court records, on or around June 13 of 2013, Riley admitted and pled guilty to willfully and intentionally cheating a recruit by making false pretenses about the tuition, room, and board costs at Alcorn State.
 Riley collected money from the recruit and claimed that the money would go towards the costs to attend Alcorn State and promised to use the money to hold his basketball scholarship.
 In reality, Riley kept the money for himself and did not honor the scholarship.
 Riley was ordered by the Madison County courts to pay $2,750 in restitution and serve one year of probation in exchange for pleading guilty.

 College Basketball Head coaching record

 Columbus High School

 Riley was announced as the head basketball coach at Columbus High School in May 2015.
 Led by Robert Woodard during the 2015–2016 season, Columbus compiled a 27–5 record and won the 6A state championship.
 After being named coach of the year, Riley did not sign the contract offered by the Columbus School District because he claimed the superintendent promised him a raise for winning a state championship.
 The superintendent, Dr. Philip W. V. Hickman, denied Riley's claims and said that all teachers are paid based on experience and "hired as a teacher".
-During his tenure at Columbus, there were rumors that Riley had an affair with male singer LaVuntae’ Lashley, who was known for singing the national anthem at Columbus basketball games and later claimed to have "hooked-up" with superintendent Hickman multiple times.